magicbell/magicbell-swift/README.md

 ## Notification Preferences

-You can fetch and set users notification preferences for MagicBell channels and categories.
+You can fetch and set notification preferences for MagicBell channels and categories.

 ```swift
 public struct Channel {